 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Speaking: Talking to others to convey information effectively.

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Coordination: Adjusting actions in relation to others' actions.

-There were about 127,800 jobs for Surgical Assistant in 2016 (in the United States).
+In the United States, there were 127,800 jobs for Surgical Assistant in 2016.
 New jobs are being produced at a rate of 19.6% which is above the national average.
 The Bureau of Labor Statistics predicts 25,100 new jobs for Surgical Assistant by 2026.
-The BLS estimates 11,000 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 11,000 job openings in this field each year.